wp-plugins/edd-mailchimp-subscribe/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-EDD Mailchimp Subscibe WordPress plugin displays a newsletter signup checkbox on checkout for Easy Digital Download integrated with MailChimp
+EDD Mailchimp Subscribe WordPress plugin displays a newsletter signup checkbox on checkout for Easy Digital Download integrated with MailChimp

 == Description ==
 This plugin provides an easy, lightweight way to let your users sign up for your mailchimp list from the checkout page of easy digital download page.